csenger/contentlet/docs/source/index.rst

         def __call__(self, context, request):
             return "A piece of UI."

-Content providers look like a simple views (in MTV frameworks, like repoze.bfg) and they are even can be registered as views and vice-versa.
+Content providers look like a simple views (in MTV frameworks, like Pyramid) and they are even can be registered as views and vice-versa.
 So content provider can be rendered as separate page and can be embedded in another page.